shandran/layer23-volume/README.md

 ![Pyramdial neuron from the Layer 2/3 serial EM volume](img/layer23pyr.png "Serial EM reconstruction using Neuroglancer")

-<em>Image credit, by author, reconstruction using Neuroglancer of pyramidal neuron with cellid 648518346349538440 in the Layer 2/3 volume.</em>
+<em>Image credit, I created this reconstruction using Neuroglancer of pyramidal neuron with cellid 648518346349538440 in the Layer 2/3 volume.</em>

 ***